ReduceRightDave/forgotJS/README.md

 //the same as
 Number('6') === 6

-//Pass a function to a function (map) function addOne(n){ return n+1 }
+//Pass a function to a function (in this case, Array's map method) function addOne(n){ return n+1 }
 let newArray = [0,5].map(addOne)
 newArray //[1,6]